-During the financial year, the company granted 12,800,000 unlisted options with various vesting and exercise dates, to directors following receipt of shareholder approval at the company's 2018 Annual General Meeting of shareholders.
+During the previous financial year, the company granted 12,800,000 unlisted options to key management personnel, with various vesting and exercise dates and, to directors following receipt of shareholder approval at the company's 2018 Annual General Meeting of shareholders.
 Each of the options issued have market based performance conditions, as noted below, and the relevant share price hurdles need to be achieved before the options can be exercised before the expiry date.

-There were no options issued to directors and other key management personnel as part of compensation during the previous year ended 30 June 2018.
+There were no options issued to directors and other key management personnel as part of compensation during the year ended 30 June 2020.